Most interesting landmarks of France

 - Palais Garnier (Paris Opéra) – Île-de-France.
 Very ornate Neo-Baroque building, built in 1862 – 1875.
 Grandeur and sumptuousness of this building is rarely surpassed in whole world.

-Described wonders of France
+Described landmarks of France

 France is home to many of the best known landmarks in the world.
 This country is literally crammed with thousands and thousands of the most diverse attractions.
 Highlights of France are: